sixthkrum/newsAlert/README.md

 tearer.py parses the article and removes ndtv's headers and footers on the article

 Add news.py to the addons in hexchat and run tearer.py from the terminal

+Update file paths in the scripts (use absolute paths) to run it on your machine